abishaalichan/Machine_Learning/README.md

 Hi, I'm Abisha Susan Alichan.
-I'm an Electronics Graduate.
+I'm an Electronics and Communication Graduate.
-But currently I'm pursuing a course in Data Science.
+I recently completed a course in Data Science from Luminar Technolab, Kochi.
+Currently I am doing an internship at Luminar Technohub.

 <!---
 abishaalichan/abishaalichan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.